Keaton-Singer/Pathfinding-Visualized/README.md

 Note: The "Erase Walls" and "Move Origin" tools cannot be used after a path has been initiated.
-Also, the "Place Walls" and "Move Target" tools can only be used while the pathfinding algorithm is stopped.
+Also, the "Place Walls" and "Move Target" tools can only be used before a path has started, or while the pathfinding algorithm is stopped.

 ![image info](./images/DFSComplex.png)
 ![image info](./images/BFSComplex.png)